WASD-Gaming/wasd-streamcontrol/README.md

 - [ ] Enable custom hotkeys.
 - [ ] Custom tweet templates.
 - [ ] Allow users to provide their own API keys.
+- [ ] Allow users to select what stream to show matches for.
+(And potentially add pagination)
 - [ ] Code cleanup.

 ## Usage Instructions